 - Pattern (progress of the pain over time, does it change?)

 - Quality (description of the pain)

-- Write down questions or information you want to share with your provider as you think of them in a special place so that you remember them when you are preparing for your visit.
+- Have a specific place where you record information, so that you remember them when you are preparing for your visit.

 - Complete a "Preparing for a Visit with my HealthCare Provider" Tool to document questions and information you want to share with your provider at your next visit.
 Gather any notes you prepared leading up to this appointment and add that information to your “Preparing for a Visit with my HealthCare Provider” Tool if you are still interested in discussing this information with your provider.